kwonus/Quelle-Obsolete/Clarity-Syntax.md

 If you are unsure which words might separate a phrase, you could issue this statement:

-find "in the beginning … heaven and earth"
+*"in ... beginning … heaven and earth"*

 With this ellipsis in the find statement, it would match this string of text: